 In 2010, about 4 million Americans had dementia.
 This number is on the rise as life expectancy increases.
 Follow this advice to keep your brain healthy from the American Heart Association.

 As we age, our brains can slow down and develop diseases like dementia or Alzheimer’s.
-These diseases do not have cures yet, but there is some advice to keep your brain healthy before any type of disease sets in.
+These diseases do not have cures yet.
+However, there is some advice to keep your brain healthy before any type of disease sets in.

-By 2030, it’s expected that 75 million people worldwide will have dementia–about 30 million more than the current number.
+By 2030, scientists expect 75 million people worldwide will have dementia–about 30 million more than the current number.
 Dementia starts slowly with signs like forgetting directions or names, being confused easily, and not being able to follow conversations.

-Philip Gorelick, M.D., the Neuroscience Medical Director at Mercy Health Hauenstein Neurosciences in Grand Rapids, Michigan and lead author of the advisory, stated, “Ideal cardiovascular health equates to ideal brain health.”
-That’s why this past Thursday the American Heart Association (AHA) put out a presidential advisory stating that dementia could be prevented or delayed by following “Life’s Simple 7.”
+Philip Gorelick, M.D., the Neuroscience Medical Director at Mercy Health Hauenstein Neurosciences in Grand Rapids, Michigan, and lead author of the advisory, stated, “Ideal cardiovascular health equates to ideal brain health.”
+That’s why this past Thursday the American Heart Association (AHA) put out a presidential advisory stating that you can prevent or delay dementia by following “Life’s Simple 7.”

 Hannah Gardener, Sc.D., an associate scientist in neurology at the Miller School of Medicine at the University of Miami Florida, said, “We need to start thinking about maintaining optimal brain health in early adulthood, and maybe as early as childhood or even in utero before a baby is born.”

-Dementia usually starts in late adulthood and can be prevented if measures are taken early enough.
+Dementia usually starts in late adulthood.
+You can be prevent it if you take measures early enough.
 If we keep up our overall health with exercise and a balanced diet, your brain will work better over time as well as your body.